 However, having just returned from a film screening of Kaifala’s Retracing Jeneba.
 I am ignited, I am keen, I want to hear stories, I want to share stories— I want to be a part of something just as transformative as the film.
 And I feel as though my art, and collective art can heal the pain and trauma from the war.
 This feeling seems to resonate with the entire audience.
 During the post-screening Q&A, singer and rapper Fantacee Wiz, held the microphone to share her story of surviving sexual and gender based violence (SGBV) during the war, and the action she now plans to take to use her music to help those struggling with the same trauma she has held for years.

 And so, sat in his personal library, post-screening— I ask Kaifala about Sierra Leone’s history with film.
-He replies that Sierra Leone does not have much of a history of film— what we have is a history of theatre, live performance, and oral storytelling— a tradition known to our 13 odd tribes as the ‘djeli’ and the ‘djeli-musu’— men and women who make you move by bringing the past, the future and the present to your feet in storytelling-songs.
+He replies that Sierra Leone does not have much of a history of film— what we have is a history of theatre, live performance, and oral storytelling a tradition known to our 13 odd tribes as the ‘djeli’ and the ‘djeli-musu’— men and women who make you move by bringing the past, the future and the present to your feet in storytelling-songs.

-It is an immersive experience that invokes the djeli tongue of a Mende man, reminding us that we are each here because of that one matriarch who fought for our life after birth— that patriarchs may not have the words to speak love, but they will always have the tools to show love— that Sierra Leonean culture is to grow with community or not grow at all.
+It is an immersive experience that invokes the djeli tongue of a Mende man, reminding us that we are each here because of that one matriarch who fought for our life after birth.
+We are reminded that Sierra Leonean patriarchs may not have the words to speak love, but they speak other love languages, which often involve art.
+We are also reminded that Sierra Leonean culture is to grow with community or not grow at all.